Want something fun for your first back to school day? Learn how to make a german school cone!

 7. Gather the top of the tissue paper/tulle and finish the project by tying a ribbon around the top to close it.
 (See picture above.)

-(You can even make some for kids in a family shelter as a volunteer project!)
+(You can even make some for kids in a family shelter as a volunteer project or a kindness project!)